 - task: Npm@1 inputs: command: publish publishEndpoint: '<copy and paste the name of the service connection here>'

 For a list of other options, see the npm task.

 publishConfig property to specify the

 registry to which you're publishing.
-Ensure your working folder has a
+Ensure that your working folder has an

 .npmrc file with a

 registry= line, as detailed in the Connect to feed screen in your feed.